jack-cap/jack-cap/README.md

 ### 👋 Hello, I'm Jack Ng

-I'm a **Licensed Corporate Finance Advisor (Type 6 RO)** in Hong Kong with 10+ years of experience, plus 2 years in audit with KPMG.
+I'm a **Corporate Finance Advisor (Type 6 RO)** in Hong Kong with 10+ years of experience, plus 2 years in audit with KPMG.
 Today, I'm focused on solving financial data problems using **Python, AI/LLMs, and open-source tools**.

 I believe systematic corporate intelligence should be accessible to everyone—not just those who can afford premium services.
 My projects bridge deep finance domain knowledge with modern technology to make that possible.